AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 The scoped primitive notation is currently specific to record types.
 It could be extended to all types (which would have the effect or re-enabling the possibility to complete a simple private type by a record).

+Move semantics as defined by C++ would be a very useful extension of the current model, but has broader applicability and should be discussed separately.